albicaron/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a second-year PhD Student in Statistics & Machine Learning at the [Department of Statistical Science, University College London](https://www.ucl.ac.uk/statistics/), under the supervision of [Ioanna Manolopoulou](http://www.homepages.ucl.ac.uk/~ucakima/) and [Gianluca Baio](http://www.statistica.it/gianluca/) (intake: September 2019).
+I am a third-year PhD Student in Statistics & Machine Learning at the [Department of Statistical Science, University College London](https://www.ucl.ac.uk/statistics/) and [The Alan Turing Institute](https://www.turing.ac.uk/people/enrichment-students/alberto-caron), under the supervision of [Ioanna Manolopoulou](http://www.homepages.ucl.ac.uk/~ucakima/) and [Gianluca Baio](http://www.statistica.it/gianluca/) (intake: September 2019).
 Previously, I worked as researcher and consultant at the [The Bartlett School of Environment, Energy and Resources, UCL](https://www.ucl.ac.uk/bartlett/bartlett-school-environment-energy-and-resources).
 I graduated with a Master of Science in Econometrics in 2017 and with a Bachelor of Science in Economics in 2015, both from [Bocconi University](https://www.unibocconi.eu/) (Milan, Italy).

 My research mainly involves combining the two fields of Machine Learning and Causal Inference, with particular focus on Bayesian Nonparametric methods.